FREE MENTAL HEALTH ASSESSMENT. start here

 If you’re saying “wow that’s a lot,” then, yeah, you’re right.
 But for all Wellbutrin’s benefits, it also has some significant adverse effects to worry about.

-Potential risks of Wellbutrin include constipation, dry mouth, nausea, tremors, headaches, agitation, dizziness, weight loss and insomnia.
+Potential risks or side effects of Wellbutrin include constipation, dry mouth, nausea, tremors, headaches, agitation, dizziness, weight loss and insomnia.
 In severe (and rare) cases, it can lead to seizure disorders, raise your risk of suicidality or cause allergic reactions.
 But insomnia, as you might have guessed, is where the question of what time of day to take Wellbutrin comes in.

 According to the National Library of Medicine, bupropion can cause problems with falling asleep or staying asleep, and it can potentially cause some adverse effects if taken alongside sleep aids.